 - 71. I remember him talking to me whilst I was having a shower.
 He would tell me that I had spots on my backside.
 He'd say that maybe he should get me some cream to put on the spots.
 Sometimes he'd comment on the size of my penis.
 He'd tell me that I needn't worry because I would grow up to be "a big boy."
 He'd say that I was only thirteen so I still had a lot of growing to do.
 He'd say that there were things that could be done to help me get bigger.
-I remember him also saying those sort of things to a boy called the was from Drumchapel in Glasgow. - 72.
+I remember him also saying those sort of things to a boy called \\\\\\\.
+He was from Drumchapel in Glasgow. - 72.
 I remember sometimes would stand there and pat your arse or grab your arse cheeks.
 I remember standing getting dried with a towel around me and he would just come out and grab me unexpectantly.
-He did that to quite a few of the boys. - was inappropriate with his comments.
+He did that to quite a few of the boys. - 73.
+KEB was inappropriate with his comments.
 He'd sometimes say that he'd make sure that I was taken care of in St Andrew's.
 On many occasions he asked me about sex.
 He'd ask me what I thought sex was, ask me to describe what it was like, what I thought the feeling of intercourse was like and whether I had been with a girl.
-Looking back you could see what he was doing. - do this and that and that he would give me various things if I went with him.
+Looking back you could see what he was doing. - 74.
+KEB used to ask me to go to places with him.
+He'd tell me that we'd do this and that and that he would give me various things if I went with him.
 I never went anywhere with him.
 I was terrified to be alone with him.
 I didn't want to be around him when there was nobody else around.
 I don't remember him taking any of the other boys.
 If he did he would have done it discretely.
 He was that sort of person. - 75.
 I remember hearing from the other boys that they heard other boys were made them perform oral sex on him and masturbate him and things like that in his room.
 I never heard one of the other boys saying it happening to them personally though.
 Looking back, they just wouldn't admit those sort of things if it did happen to them There were always rumours like that flying about.
 You would hear all sorts of boys saying these things were happening.
 It was quite a common thing to hear about.